g-clef/g-clef.github.io/index.md

 ## The obligatory blog

 Like a lot of tech folks, I've got a home lab.
 It's not the biggest, fanciest lab, but it's mine.
-I recently rebuilt it (a thing I suspect is equivalent to stereotypical gear head's futzing with the engine of the car in the garage), and I decided to start taking more notes on what I was doing in the interest of helping people not make the same mistakes I did.
+I recently rebuilt it (something that feels a bit like the nerd equivalent of dorking with the engine of a car in the garage), and I decided to start taking more notes on what I was doing in the interest of helping people not make the same mistakes I did.
 These are those notes.